 A referral graph.
 Tier 1 of the target list is warm-intro only, and the warm intros come from the founder's existing graph.
 If the graph is thin, run a graph repair week before Day 1 (the same surface from the solo operator first five clients sprint) and book seven 25-minute conversations with former colleagues, investors, and partners.
 Each conversation is a candidate referral path into a Tier 1 host.

 A calibrated offer.
 What is the founder pitching?
 Talk about my company is not an offer.
 The pitch needs a specific narrative angle, a few proof points, and a defined audience promise.
+The angle library and the 200-word pitch template that book Tier-B and Tier-C shows live in the 7-step podcast guesting playbook for AI founders; pull the offer from there before you score the target list.
 The offer is calibrated against the Founder Funnel and the founder-led content motion, so the tour reinforces a narrative that is already visible elsewhere.

 Days 1-30: Research and outreach with a 50-target, 3-tier list